lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 A subtle but important point: in that snippet, `handler` itself has to be a `Service` too.
-A stack of tower layers eventually terminates in one innermost `Service` that actually does the work, and in our case that is the Lambda handler.
-There are two ways to produce that terminal service:
+A stack of tower layers eventually terminates in one innermost `Service` that actually does the work (the real business logic), and in our case that is the Lambda handler.
+There are generally two ways to produce that terminal service:

 1. Wrap a plain `async fn` with [`tower::service_fn`](https://docs.rs/tower/latest/tower/fn.service_fn.html).
    This is by far the most common choice, and what we will use throughout